stassgavle/site/README.md

 Project uses Gulp to build and serve content from source files in /src.

 These instructions will get you a copy of the project up and running on your local machine for development.
-See deployment for notes on how to deploy the project on Github Pages.
+See [Deployment](#deployment) for notes on how to deploy the project on Github Pages.

 ### Prerequisites